-Italy says it will provide €2 million in emergency funding to save the ancient city of Pompeii, after serious flooding has caused ancient archaeological structures to collapse.
+Italy says it will provide €2 million in emergency funding to restore the ancient city of Pompeii, after serious flooding has caused ancient archaeological structures to collapse.

 A number of structures, including the Temple of Venus and Roma, were damaged last weekend by heavy rainfall.
 The site, where volcanic ash covered a Roman city in AD79, has been neglected for many years, degrading over a long period of time.